Euchanhead Renewable Energy Development - ScottishPower Renewables

 - A package of enhancement measures is proposed to support recreational and tourism uses within the Site during the operational phase, focusing on users of and connections to the Southern Upland Way, with a new circular route being developed, and the path to the Colt Hill Striding Arch upgraded.

-- The annual generation from the proposed wind turbines is estimated at approximately 386.3 [1] gigawatt-hours (GWh).
-With potential to supply enough electricity to meet the domestic needs of up to 101,689 [2]
+- The annual generation from the proposed wind turbines is estimated at approximately 386.3 [1] gigawatt-hours (GWh) With potential to supply enough electricity to meet the domestic needs of around 100,000 homes [2]

-[2] This is calculated using the most recent statistics from BEIS showing that annual UK average domestic household consumption is 3,799kWh.
-The figure is calculated as follows: Annual energy generation / (UK average domestic electricity consumption/1000)
+[2] This is calculated using the 2020 statistics from BEIS (now DESNZ) showing that annual UK average domestic household consumption is 3,748kWh.
+The figure is calculated as follows: Annual energy generation / (UK average domestic electricity consumption/1,000,000)

 Contact